nklevak/CognitiveFatigue_TaskSpecificity/pilotE_SPR/README.md

 - the timed_out value = 0 when it hasn't timed out and 1 if it has
 - when this happens, the rt is set to the max response time
 	- make sure to filter out whenever timed_out = 1
+- for rest when time out happens the rt is null
+	- timeout for rest is always 1 for last row when they selected to end rest
+		- real time out = rt == null AND timeout = 1